the 4 C’s

 Fancy colours are much sought after due to their extreme rarity, particularly yellows, pinks and blues.
 Their quality is graded by the intense of the hue, and other than with white diamonds, the more colour the rarer.

+The weight of a diamond is measured in carat.
+One carat is equal to 0.2 gram, and there are 100 points in a carat.
+Thus a 0.75ct is the same as a 75 pointer or a ¾ carat stone.
 It is important to carefully select a diamond suitable to individual preferences, styles and the size of the chosen setting for the unique stone.

 Diamonds of equal carat-weight may vary greatly in brilliance depending on their symmetry and cut, so carat-weight on its own is an unreliable guide for value.